 An application to SGU requires:

-After an initial review of your application and test scores, select students move on to the next round of the admissions process—the interview.
+After an initial review of your application and test scores, selected students move on to the next round of the admissions process—the interview.
 If accepted after interviewing, ensure you sign and submit an Acknowledgment of Admission and pay your tuition deposit to reserve your spot.

 The American University of the Caribbean (AUC) is an international school in St. Maarten that offers a U.S. medical curriculum.
 AUC aims to create a tight-knit community of international students with small class sizes and dedicated staff.